zamazan4ik/awesome-pgo/article/article.md

 * OS: Fedora 38/39
 * Kernel: Linux kernel 6.* (mostly 6.2.* - 6.8.*)

-Macbook:
+Macbook M1 Pro:

 * CPU: Apple M1 Pro 6+2
 * RAM: 16 Gib
 * SSD: 512 Gib
 * OS: macOS (mostly 13.* and 14.* versions aka Ventura and Monterey)

 In the article, my PC setup is called "Linux", and my Macbook as "macOS".
+Most of the tests are done with Linux-based since this OSes are mostly used on servers (at least where I prefer to work), they are highly-tweakable, and I have a lot of practice with them.
 Sorry Windows people, I have no desire to perform all the tests on Windows because I am not interested enough in this platform from the PGO perspective yet (but I fully understand the importance of Windows nowadays - no worries!).
-But anyway - it should work (and works) on this OS completely in the same way.
+But anyway - it should work (and works) on this OS completely in the same way (at least from the instrumentation PGO perspective).

 ### Compilers